desmos-labs/desmos/x/posts/spec/02-concepts.md

 The post id specifies the id of the post to which the attachment is associated.

 ### ID
-The unique ID that identifies the attachment.
-This ID is automatically assigned the same way the post one is.
+An attachment id is the unique identifier within a specific post.
+This is automatically created when handling a `MsgCreatePost` or `MsgAddPostAttachment`.
+With the subspace id and post id, it can be used to uniquely identify an attachment within Desmos.

 ### Content
 The content of the attachment.
 It can be either: